yias/socketStream/README.md

 ```

 ## Building and running the examples
-As the prokect has been developed on VSCode, the file "tasks.json" inside the folder ".vscode" contains the compiler's commands to build the examples in the "source" folder.
+As the prokect has been developed on VSCode, the file "tasks.json" inside the folder ".vscode" contains the compiler's commands to build the examples in the "examples" folder.
 If you have VSCode installed on your system, open a terminal on Linux or a command promt on Windows (preferably a [PowerShell](https://github.com/PowerShell/PowerShell)), navigate to the project's folder and rum the command:

 ```bash
 $ code .